HexHive/OSTEP-slides/12-scheduling.md

 * If the scheduler is aware of I/O (e.g., loading data from disk) then another process can execute until the data is fetched.
-I/O operations are incredibly slow and can be carried out asynchronously (if the scheduler is aware).
+I/O operations are incredibly slow and can be carried out asynchronously.

 ---